paulrayner/exploreddd.github.com/src/cfp/index.md

 		<ul>
 			<li>Travel Expenses
 				<ul>
-					<li>We offer a travel stipend as follows: $500 for North American speakers and $1500 for international speakers.</li>
+					<li>We offer a travel stipend as follows: $700 for North American speakers and $1500 for international speakers.</li>
 					<li>Speakers will receive 1 stipend per conference.
 Only 1 stipend will be paid per session, regardless of the number of speakers.</li>
 					<li>Alternatively, your company can pay for expenses, which increases our ability to fund other conference offerings.
-We are also happy to offer <a href="../sponsors/">sponsorship visibility for your company</a>.</li>
+We are also happy to offer sponsorship visibility for your company</a>.</li>
 				</ul>
 			</li>
 			<li>Accomodation
 				<ul>
-					<li>Speakers will receive a complimentary conference ticket and hotel stay (including breakfast) on Wednesday, Thursday, and Friday nights.
-We also cover Monday and Tuesday nights for the 2-day pre-conference workshop instructors.</li>
+					<li>Speakers will receive a complimentary conference ticket and hotel stay (including breakfast) on Tuesday, Wednesday, and Thursday nights.
+We also cover Sunday and Monday nights for the 2-day pre-conference workshop instructors.</li>
 				</ul>
 			</li>
 			<li>Speakers Dinner